-Companies must have a compensation committee composed entirely of independent directors.
-That committee must have a written charter that:
+Companies must have a fully independent compensation committee,38 which is governed by a written charter that:

-- addresses the committee's purpose and responsibilities, which at a minimum must include the direct responsibility to: - o review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO's performance, and to determine and approve (either as a committee or together with other independent directors) the CEO's compensation level based on this evaluation;37 - make recommendations to the board with respect to non-CEO compensation, incentive-compensation plans and equity-based plans that are subject to board approval;38 and - o produce a compensation committee report on executive compensation as required by the SEC to be included in the company's annual proxy statement or annual report filed with the SEC;39 - provides for an annual performance evaluation of the compensation committee; and40 - sets forth the following rights and responsibilities with respect to the use of compensation consultants, legal counsel or other advisors by the compensation committee: - the ability, in its sole discretion, to retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser upon consideration of all of the factors relevant to that person's independence from management, including the following: - any other services to be provided to the issuer by the employer of the compensation consultant, legal counsel or other adviser; - any fees to be received from the issuer by the employer of the compensation consultant, legal counsel or other adviser taken as a percentage of the total revenue of such employer; - the policies and procedures of the employer of the compensation consultant, legal counsel or other adviser that are designed to prevent conflicts of interest; - any business or personal relationships between any member of the compensation committee and the proposed compensation consultant, legal counsel or other adviser; - whether such compensation consultant, legal counsel or other adviser owns any stock of the issuer; - any business or personal relationship of the compensation consultant, legal counsel, other adviser or the person employing the adviser with an executive officer of the issuer; and - responsibility for the appointment, compensation and oversight of the work of any such compensation consultant, independent legal counsel or other adviser.
-The issuer must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to such compensation consultant, independent legal counsel or other adviser.
+- addresses its purpose and responsibilities, including, at a minimum, direct responsibility for: - setting corporate goals and objectives relevant to CEO compensation, evaluating CEO performance, and determining and approving CEO compensation levels in light of such evaluation;39 - recommending compensation, incentive-compensation plans, and equity-based plans for non-CEO executives that are subject to board approval to the board;40 and - \circ producing a report on executive compensation as required by the SEC to be included in the company's annual proxy statement or annual report filed with the SEC;41 - provides for an annual performance evaluation of the compensation committee; and42 - sets forth the following rights and responsibilities with respect to the use of compensation consultants, legal counsel, or other advisers by the compensation committee: - the ability, in its sole discretion, to retain or obtain the advice of a compensation consultant, independent legal counsel, or other adviser upon consideration of all of the factors relevant to that person's independence from management, including the following: - any other services to be provided to the issuer by the employer of the compensation consultant, legal counsel, or other adviser; - any fees to be received from the issuer by the employer of the compensation consultant, legal counsel, or other adviser taken as a percentage of the total revenue of such employer; - the policies and procedures of the employer of the compensation consultant, legal counsel, or other adviser that are designed to prevent conflicts of interest; - any business or personal relationships between any member of the compensation committee and the proposed compensation consultant, legal counsel, or other adviser; - whether such compensation consultant, legal counsel, or other adviser owns any stock of the listed company;

+- any business or personal relationship of the compensation consultant, legal counsel, other adviser, or the person employing the adviser with an executive officer of the listed company; and - responsibility for the appointment, compensation and oversight of the work of any such compensation consultant, independent legal counsel, or other adviser.
+The listed company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to such compensation consultant, independent legal counsel, or other adviser.

-The compensation committee charter should also address committee member qualifications, committee member appointment and removal, committee structure and operations (including authority to delegate to subcommittees) and committee reporting to the board.41
+The compensation committee charter should also address committee member qualifications, committee member appointment and removal, committee structure and operations (including authority to delegate to subcommittees), and committee reporting to the board.43